Driveiei/Skerby-Game/README.md

      }
  ```

- - 'Hero’s Adventure (Idea)' and 'Loop from e-lab' => Some logic be used in this game to fixed bug and make constructor easier while coding.
+ - `Hero’s Adventure (Idea)` and `Loop from e-lab` => Some logic be used in this game to fixed bug and make constructor easier while coding.
  ```
      public BlockManager(int x , int y ,int column ,int roll){
     	   this.x = x;